rmit-s3552783-david-hechler/hello-world/README.md

 Hi,

 this is David.
-I am an exchange student from Germany and desperate to know how GitHub works.
+I am an exchange student from Germany and desperate to find out how GitHub works.